KVINEN/DAT250_Expass/dat250-expass4.md

 ### OnGoing problem:

-Never got the H2 server to work still trying to figure it out
+ - Never got the H2 server to work still trying to figure it out
+ - Backend is not receiving options or user when trying to create a poll from frontend